Mishima incident: 1972

 On April 16, 1972, Yasunari Kawabata committed suicide in his study room at Zushi Marina Apartment in Zushi-shi, Kanagawa Prefecture.
 That was the day he was scheduled to hand over the preface to his disciple for the Judicial record of the "Mishima Incident" to be published in May, but the preface had been not written.
 (Note: Munekatsu Date, who had asked Kawabata to write the preface, later reflected that this may have been the trigger that drove Kawabata to commit suicide.)

 On April 27, 1972, the 18th and final court hearing of the "Tatenokai Incident" trial, in which a variety of people such as Yasuhiro Nakasone, Takeshi Muramatsu, and Toshiro Mayuzumi had testified as witnesses from the first to the 17th court hearing, was held, and three men, Masayoshi Koga, Masahiro Ogawa, and Hiroyasu Koga, were sentenced to four years in prison sentence.
-The offenses were "Unlawful Capture and Confinement Causing in Injury (監禁致傷, Kankin-chishō), Violation of the Law concerning Punishment of Physical Violence and Others (暴力行為等処罰ニ関スル法律, Bouryoku-koui nado Shobatsu ni kansuru houritsu), Criminal Injury (傷害, Shōgai), Obstructing or Compelling Performance of Public Duty (職務強要, Shokumu kyoyō), and Participation in Assisted Suicide; Consensual Homicide (嘱託殺人, Shokutaku satsujin)."
+The offenses were "Unlawful Capture and Confinement Causing in Injury (監禁致傷), Violation of the Law concerning Punishment of Physical Violence and Others (暴力行為等処罰ニ関スル法律), Criminal Injury, Obstructing or Compelling Performance of Public Duty, and Participation in Assisted Suicide; Consensual Homicide."

-The verdict ended with the following statement; "We hope that you, the defendants will remember that 'Martial arts (武, Bu) without knowledge (学, Gaku) are equivalent to the courage of a common man (匹夫の勇, hippu no yū).
-Literature (文, Bun) without an understanding of true martial arts is nothing but incoherent muttering (譫言, sengen).
-And, if a person has no benevolence (仁, jin), he will do anything cruel.'
-(Note: This is the words of Wang Yangming's Chuán xí lù (伝習録, Denshuroku).)
-We expect that you will not only see things from a one-sided perspective, but will also broaden your perspective to include all of humanity, and devote your efforts to realizing peace and security for the people."
 When asked by the presiding judge what they planned to do in the future, all three answered, "My life ended on November 25, 1970.
 I haven't thought about what I would do after that."
 In the same year, 1972, an ethnic nationalist group called Issuikai (meaning to hold regular meetings on the first Wednesday of every month) was formed, centered around Tsutomu Abe (阿部勉), who had been a 1st generation Tatenokai member.

 And, since 1972, a memorial service "Nowaki-sai" (野分祭) named by Tsutomu Abe after Morita's death poem has been held annually on November 24, sponsored by Issuikai and Yoshio Itō (伊藤好雄) who had been a 1st generation Tatenokai member as a celebrant.
 The reason the memorial service is held the day before, rather than on the anniversary of his death, is to reflect on Morita's state of mind as he was about to uprise the next day.